 - Weber State University Scholarship

 Dr Steven A Hill Memorial Scholarship

-Bountiful Rotary Leadership Scholarship -- Deadline is March 30, 2019.
-Entries can be downloaded here or hard copies can be found in the Counseling Center Office and in the Scholarship Board in the Counseling Center
+Bountiful Rotary Leadership Scholarship -- Deadline is March 27, 2020.
+Applications can be downloaded here or hard copies can be picked up from Kathy Anderson in the Scholarship Office.

 Lakeview Hospital Scholarship -- Deadline is April 26, 2019.
 Application form can be downloaded from here or picked up in the Counseling Center.
 See Mrs. Anderson for questions.

 Four scholarships available to students at any grade level.
 Apply in the Keys to Success App or at https://tinyurl.com/KTSMACU.

 The Kim & Susan Burningham Scholarship is for a student who meets the following criteria: